 1. Begin building human development alliances and other consultative processes that embrace the full range of key external partners.

 Outreach involves cementing ties with key partners, including national, regional and international actors who are specialized or have an interest in the theme or the related issues to be examined within the report.
 The focus should also include relevant media actors and outlets.
 Outreach is ongoing.
-Eventually, the outreach should support a media and communications strategy .
-Consider the outlines of this strategy during the initial steps.
-Already begin taking advantage of every opportunity to draw the attention of partners, stakeholders and the media to the issues to be raised in the report.
+Eventually, the outreach should support a media and communications strategy.
+Consider the outlines of this strategy during the initial steps and begin taking advantage of every opportunity to draw the attention of partners, stakeholders and the media to the issues to be raised in the report.

 - The UNDP Country Office, Regional Bureau, or Regional Centre should be a partner in the HDR process.
 It can play the role of convener and facilitator in the formation of the HDR team; provide guidance, orientation and training (box 3); act as a gateway to international expertise and good practices; and support advocacy and follow-up.
 It can be helpful in establishing ties with local and national governments and other key actors.
 Because of the responsibilities for review and endorsement within UNDP, the Country Office, Regional Bureaux, Regional Centres and HDRO should all be kept informed at critical points throughout the HDR process.

-- Tie alliances with local, national and regional institutions involved or interested in the issues and themes to be addressed in the HDR.
+- Form alliances with local, national and regional institutions involved in the theme of the HDR.
 These institutional links will be essential in data collection, during the drafting of the report and in dissemination and advocacy.

-- Establish contacts with a broad spectrum of practitioners, researchers, policy theorists, statistics agencies and statistics experts who can ensure the proper calculation of the main indicators, academic leaders, professional associations, expert groups and other experts.
+- Establish contacts with a broad spectrum of practitioners, researchers, policy theorists, statistics agencies and statistics experts, academic leaders, professional associations, and other experts.

 - Links should also be established with Millennium Development Goals Report processes and with the Poverty Reduction Strategy Paper process.